Long-Distance Continuous-Variable Quantum Key Distribution over 202.81 km of Fiber

-The most known CV-QKD protocol is the seminal GG02 protocol: this is based on the Gaussian modulation of the amplitudes of coherent states and homodyne detection of the channel output which is randomly switched between the two quadratures~\cite{Grosshans_PhysRevLett_2002,Grosshans_Nature_2003}.
+The most known CV-QKD protocol is the seminal GG02 protocol: this is based on the Gaussian modulation of the amplitudes of coherent states and homodyne detection of the channel output~\cite{Grosshans_PhysRevLett_2002,Grosshans_Nature_2003}.
 This protocol later evolved into various other Gaussian protocols~\cite{Weedbrook_PhysRevLett_2004,Patron_PhysRevLett_2009,Pirandola_NaturePhys_2008} and it has been the subject of increasingly-refined security proofs~\cite{Acin_PhysRevLett_2006,Patron_PhysRevLett_2006,Furrer_PhysRevLett_2012,Leverrier_PhysRevLett_2015}.
 Many experimental demonstrations of GG02~\cite{Jouguet_NaturePhoton_2013,Huang_ScientificReports_2016} and other CV-QKD protocols have been achieved so far (e.g., see~\cite[Sec.~VIII]{Pirandola_RevModPhys_2019} for an overview).
 The longest distance achieved in CV-QKD is currently $100$~{\rm km} in fiber, with a secure key rate of the order of $50$~{\rm bps}~\cite{Huang_ScientificReports_2016}.
 Compared to the performance of discrete-variable (DV) QKD protocols, this is a limited transmission distance with a relatively low key rate.

-Here, we report the longest-distance experimental demonstration of CV-QKD, so as to be finally comparable with the performances currently achieved in DV-QKD.
+Here, we report the longest-distance experimental demonstration of CV-QKD, paving the way for closing the gap with the current performance of DV-QKD protocols.
 In fact, our experiment realizes CV-QKD over the record-breaking distance of about $200$~{\rm km} of fiber channel, doubling the previous record~\cite{Huang_ScientificReports_2016}.
 More precisely, we achieve the secret key rate of $6.214$~{\rm bps} at a distance of $202.81$ {\rm km} of ultralow-loss optical fiber.
 We obtain this result thanks to a fully automatic control system and high-precision phase compensation, so that the excess noise can be kept down to reasonably low values.
 In our experiment, we also use different reconciliation strategies at the various experimental distances considered, with an efficiency of $98$\% for the longest point at $202.81$ {\rm km}.